 EES Mission Ellenboro Elementary School will prepare all students for lifelong learning in a global community by partnering with families and communities, providing rigorous academic and career preparation experiences, and promoting a safe and nurturing school environment.

-EES Beliefs We believe… - all students can and will learn. - students are in a safe, caring environment - students will use technology to be globally competitive - the relationship between parents and the school impacts the success of the student - we should nurture our community as they support our school - our Tigers will ROAR!
+EES Beliefs We believe… - all students can and will learn. - students should be in a safe, caring environment. - students should be able to use technology to be globally competitive. - the relationship between parents and the school impacts the success of the student. - we should nurture our community as they support our school. - our Tigers will ROAR!

-Our vision and mission are communicated to our stakeholders through our website, official school documents, parent meetings, parent involvement activities, visuals throughout school building and monthly faculty meetings.
+Our vision and mission are communicated to our stakeholders through our website, official school documents, parent meetings, parent involvement activities, visuals throughout the school building, and monthly faculty meetings.

-Continuous evaluation of our vision, mission and beliefs is needed to ensure Ellenboro continues to provide the skills necessary for our students to thrive beyond the walls of our school.
-The evaluative process will occur during weekly professional learning community meetings (PLC), monthly school improvement (SIT) meetings, bi-monthly PTO meetings, and quarterly local advisory board meetings.
-Data will also be collected from benchmark assessments such as Measures of Academic Progress (MAP) and Istation.
-End-of-Grade test scores will also be evaluated along with student, parent and staff surveys to determine alignment with school goals.
+Continuous evaluation of our vision, mission, and beliefs is needed to ensure Ellenboro Elementary continues to provide the skills necessary for our students to thrive beyond the walls of our school.
+The evaluative process will occur during weekly professional learning community (PLC) meetings, monthly SIT meetings, bi-monthly PTO meetings, and quarterly Local Advisory Committee meetings.
+Data will also be collected from benchmark assessments such as Measures of Academic Progress (MAP) and mClass.
+End-of-Grade test scores will also be evaluated along with student, parent, and staff surveys to determine alignment with school goals.

 Desired Outcomes and Results